Diarrhoea is poo that is more watery and loose than usual. It can cause poos to happen more often.

 Your child may become dehydrated if they have severe diarrhoea or vomiting.

 Urgent advice: Contact your GP immediately or go to the nearest hospital if:

 - your child shows any signs of severe dehydration

 Signs of dehydration are more likely in children who are:

-- under 1 year old
+- under 1 year of age

 - breastfed and stop feeding

 - not drinking fluids